-Fig. 3.
-Numerical solution of the $\rm L^{25}R^{25}$ unstable periodic orbit of the Lorenz model for 16 time periods using the TIDES code with 300 digits, compared with just one time period using 64-bit IEEE arithmetic.
+Figure 3.
+Numerical solution of the $L^{25}R^{25}$ unstable periodic orbit of the Lorenz model for 16 time periods using the TIDES code with 300 digits, compared with just one time period using 64-bit IEEE arithmetic.

-Figure 3 demonstrates the need for high accuracy in these solutions.
-It shows the results for completing 16 time periods of the $\rm L^{25}R^{25}$ unstable periodic orbit of the Lorenz model using the the TIDES code with 300 digits, compared with just one time period using IEEE 64-bit floating-point arithmetic.
+TIDES code with 300 digits, compared with just one time period using IEEE 64-bit floating-point arithmetic.
 Note that since more than 16 digits are lost on each period, it is not possible to accurately compute even a single period of this orbit using only IEEE 64-bit floating-point arithmetic.

-3.8 Periodic orbits
+4.1.
+Periodic orbits

-The Lindstedt-Poincaré method [71] for computing periodic orbits in dynamical systems is based on the Lindstedt-Poincaré technique of perturbation theory, together with Newton's method for solving nonlinear systems and Fourier interpolation.
-D. Viswanath [72] has used this method, implemented in part with high-precision arithmetic software (more than 100 digits of precision) to compute highly unstable periodic orbits.
+The Lindstedt-Poincaré method [56] for computing periodic orbits in dynamical systems is based on the Lindstedt-Poincaré technique of perturbation theory, together with Newton's method for solving nonlinear systems and Fourier interpolation.
+D. Viswanath [57] has used this method, implemented in part with high-precision arithmetic software (more than 100 digits of precision) to compute highly unstable periodic orbits.
 These calculations typically may lose more than 50 digits of precision in each orbit.
-The fractal properties of the Lorenz attractor, which require very high precision to compute, are shown in Figure 4 [72], [73].
+The fractal properties of the Lorenz attractor, which require very high precision to compute, are shown in Figure 4 [57,58].

-Another option currently being pursued by researchers computing these periodic orbits is to employ the Taylor series method in conjunction with Newton iterations, together with more than 1000-digit arithmetic [2].
+Another option currently being pursued by researchers computing these periodic orbits is to employ the Taylor series method in conjunction with Newton iterations, together with more than 1000-digit arithmetic [59].

-To conclude this section, we mention a fascinating article [27], which describes how simulations must employ quantum molecular dynamics and special relativity to obtain realistic results on mercury's properties that correspond to measured properties (notably its melting temperature).
+To conclude this section, we mention a fascinating article [60], which describes how simulations must employ quantum molecular dynamics and special relativity to obtain realistic results on the element Mercury's properties that correspond to measured properties (notably its melting temperature).
 In arenas such as this, one must first accurately capture the physics, but one should also remember the option to parsimoniously increase precision when needed.

-Fig. 4.
+Figure 4.
 Fractal property of the Lorenz attractor.
 The first plot shows a rectangle in the plane.
 All later plots zoom in on a tiny region (too small to be seen by the unaided eye) at the center of the red rectangle of the preceding plot to show that what appears to be a line is in fact not a line.
-(Reproduced with permission from [73]).
+(Reproduced with permission from [58]).